 MD trajectory analysis turns a simulation trajectory into measurements that can actually be interpreted: structural drift, residue flexibility, compactness, contact persistence, secondary-structure content, collective motions, and solvent-facing behavior.
 The raw frames coming out of GROMACS, AMBER, CHARMM, NAMD, or OpenMM do not answer those questions on their own.

 This ProteinIQ tool wraps a workflow pinned to MDAnalysis 2.9.0.
-It is not a single upstream command-line program.
-It is a curated analysis surface built from MDAnalysis modules and a small amount of wrapper logic that standardizes inputs, runs multiple observables in one job, and returns structured outputs for charting and download.
+It is not a single command-line program.
+It is a curated analysis surface built from MDAnalysis modules and a small amount of integration logic that standardizes inputs, runs multiple observables in one job, and returns structured outputs for charting and download.

 The practical value is in combining observables that answer different failure modes: